Exception and error resolution

 • Discover—job errors that occur during discovery are unresolvable, and you cannot retry them.
 You should always address unresolvable discover job errors.
 Not addressing unresolvable errors may result in incomplete metadata in published documents.
 Address these errors by creating a new processing set (or sets) and rediscovering the data.

-File errors
+File exceptions

-File error actions
+File exception actions

 The following mass actions are available: